sedlakp/QRStation/README.md

 * Save or share QR code as an image
 * Favorite/Unfavorite or delete QR codes in the list tab
 * Add a nickname to QR Code
 * Filter QR codes by favorited or by name/text
+* App has English and 日本語 localization

 ## Description
 * UIKit application